Adults Transitioning to Independence

 Supporting young adults, ages 18-21, as they transition to life after high school by building independence and work skills.

-The ATP - Networks is a choice program for students in the Northshore School District who are 18-21 years of age.
+Adults Transitioning to Independence (ATI), formerly known as Adult Transition Program - Networks, is a program for students in the Northshore School District who are 18-21 years of age in special education.
 Students entering the program have already completed all 4 years of high school.

 This series of internships gives these young adults a better understanding of their preference and potential for employment.
 School staff serve as job coaches.
 IEP goals are centered on Work Readiness, Self Advocacy, and the Essential Functions of several job types.
 Metro bus training and street safety are incorporated into daily activities.
 Most students prepare for a part time, entry-level job where they can work independently with minimal accommodations.